Application period is April 5, 2026-May 30, 2026

 What opportunities will I have if I am selected?

-As on the U. S. side, local activities in Israel will be arranged by the hosts, and will vary with each location, depending on local circumstances, and the interests of each conductor.
+As on the U.S. side, local activities in New Zealand will be arranged by the hosts, and will vary with each location, depending on local circumstances, and the interests of each conductor.

 What are the financial responsibilities of participating in this program?

-American participants selected for the program are expected to host the visiting Israeli conductor during their region visit (typically 3-5 days).
+American participants selected for the program are expected to host the visiting conductor during their visit (typically 3-5 days).
 Hosting means providing housing (homestays or hotel), meals, and local transport as necessary for the planned activities.

 Selection & Application Requirements